 OutOfMemoryExceptions and Memory Leaks

-AppDynamics also provides the user with visibility of heap usage, garbage collection and utilization of key memory pools over-time.
+AppDynamics also provides the user with visibility of heap usage, garbage collection, memory usage, and utilization of key memory pools over-time.
 AppDynamics can also track and monitor memory leaks automatically inside the JVM with minimal user analysis allowing root cause to be found in minutes instead of days or weeks.

 Detect Thrown Exceptions